nikitamishagin/eltex-ansible/README.md

 # Eltex Ansible Project

-_I plan to improve this project in the future._
+**PROJECT UNDER DEVELOPMENT**

+🚀 Join the effort to build a dedicated Eltex Ansible collection!

+If you work with Eltex network devices and are familiar with Ansible/Python, I invite you to contribute.
+The plan is a phased adaptation of modules from the cisco.ios collection for Eltex devices within the dedicated `feature/ansible-collection` branch.
+Please propose and implement your Eltex-specific adaptations following the roadmap below.

+I’m happy to receive any suggestions, ideas, and support for creating this collection.
+Thank you!

 ## Common plan for improvement

-- [ ] Fork the Ansible cisco.ios collection
+- [x] Fork the Ansible cisco.ios collection
 - [ ] Create a list of modules that can be adapted for Eltex
 - [ ] Define the order of the most important modules
 - [ ] Implement the modules in this order